krisrs1128/talks/2025/20250115/notes.md

 PCA gives another overview of the data.
 You might have heard that it provides the views of the data that "maximize variance."
 The idea is actually very simple.

 Can anyone tell what this object is?

 ---

+Introduction

+It's nice to be giving a talk about visualizations in a room that includes some really beautiful ones.

+Okay, I've heard that many of you are working on data analysis in your day to day work.

+---